micahhsu/micahhsu.github.io/content/portfolio/frcarm/index.md

 image:
   caption: 'FRC 2023 Telescoping Arm'
 ---
 In high school, I was part of an award winning [FIRST Robotics Competition](https://www.firstinspires.org/robotics/frc) team.
 [Team 3476: Code Orange](https://www.teamcodeorange.com/).
-In the 2023 season, I built a belt-driven telescoping "arm" that could extend up to 19 inches in 0.5 seconds.
+In the 2023 season, I designed a belt-driven telescoping "arm" that could extend up to 19 inches in 0.5 seconds.

 Here is our reveal video: